 ...began working as a School Counselor at York Suburban High School in August, 1998.
 Prior to joinging YSHS, she worked as a School Counselor for nine years at Central York High School.
 She earned a Masters Degree in Educational Counseling and a Masters Degree in Educational Administration from Shippensburg University; and a Bachelor's Degree in Criminology and a Bachelors Degree in Sociology from Indiana University of Pennsylvania.
 Prior to working as a Guidance Counselor, Ms. Pranaitis worked as a Community Social Worker.

-Every student is assigned to a counselor according to the first letter of their last name.
 The assigned counselor serves as the advocate for the student in many ways.
 To truly recognize their needs, counselors meet with individual students on a regular basis.
 A personal relationship develops that is nurtured through four years.
 If additional curricular assistance is needed, counselors can match peer tutors with students.
 On an individual basis, a counselor will work with students on everything from career exploration and post-secondary planning, to decision making and time management.
 Counselors review every college and scholarship application that is processed by the school.
 They prepare and administer a variety of tests and assessments for students, and help them to interpret the scores.
 The counselor also serves as the liaison between many departments for students with special needs.

-The department boasts a student-to-counselor ratio of 218:1.
 Counselors work with individual students to gain opportunities in shadowing, internships, volunteer service, and employment.
 Some students will take advantage of our affiliations with a vocational high school, the PA Governor's Schools, and local colleges.
 Counselors work with students in identifying what programs are appropriate for their individual needs and the steps to gaining placement in the programs.
 All of these programs are used to enhance the four year experience of the student while better preparing them for the demands of life beyond high school.